SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 ## Extending Scroll to Top

-The Scroll-to-Top feature in Spartacus is customizable, meaning you can substitute another action for Scroll to Top.
-One such common example is replacing Scroll-to-Top button with displaying a floating Cart icon, as demonstrated below.
+The Scroll-to-Top feature in Spartacus is customizable, meaning you can substitute another action for "Scroll to Top".
+One such common example is replacing "Scroll to Top"-button with displaying a floating Cart icon, as demonstrated below.
 As a result you can access the Cart by a single click from everywhere.

 ![floating-cart-button.png]({{ site.baseurl }}/images/floating-cart-button.png)

 1. Creating a new component

-To substitute the existing component you will need to create a new component that takes its place.
-For that you create a new directory inside your angular app: `src/components/scroll-to-top`.
-This directory will store all the new component files.
-You start with copying the existing component you want to replace from the [Spartacus-Repository](https://github.com/SAP/spartacus).
-The scroll-to-top-files can be found at [spartacus/projects/storefrontlib/cms-components/navigation/scroll-to-top/](https://github.com/SAP/spartacus/tree/develop/projects/storefrontlib/cms-components/navigation/scroll-to-top).
+To substitute the existing component create a new directory inside your angular app: `src/components/scroll-to-top`.
+You start by copying the existing component source files from the Spartacus-Repository  [spartacus/projects/storefrontlib/cms-components/navigation/scroll-to-top/](https://github.com/SAP/spartacus/tree/develop/projects/storefrontlib/cms-components/navigation/scroll-to-top).
 This will be the base of the new component.

 Remove all lines that import relative from paths inside **scroll-to-top.component.ts** and **scroll-to-top.module.ts**.
 Then add imports from `@spartacus/storefront`: